World Firefighters Games

-The World Firefighter Games is an international sporting event that welcomes all full-time, part-time and volunteer structural firefighters and bush firefighters, and aviation fire services and military emergency response personnel and their immediate direct family from all across the globe.
+The World Firefighters Games is an international sporting event that welcomes all full-time, part-time and volunteer structural firefighters, aviation fire services, emergency response personnel and their direct family from all across the globe.

-The games are held biennially in different countries and offer more than 50 different sports and challenges including archery, rugby sevens, windsurfing, poker, swimming, athletics and softball, with the "Toughest FireFighter Alive" being the blue riband event.
+The games are held biennially and offer more than 50 different sports and challenges including archery, rugby sevens, windsurfing, poker, swimming, athletics and softball, with the "Toughest Firefighter Alive" being the blue riband event.

 Purpose

-The games began in 1988 with the first ever World Firefighters Games held in Auckland, New Zealand from 22 to 29 April 1990.
+The games began in 1988 with the first ever World Firefighters Games held in Auckland, New Zealand, from 22 to 29 April 1990.
 This initial outing drew 1800 athletes and 1400 supporters from 17 countries.
 The purpose of the games was to introduce the four following concepts within the services: